dannyc-dev/Building-the-ROP-Chain/README.md

 ![alt text](screenshot/rop11.png)

-Now we just need to set them to zero.
+Now we just need to set them to zero (remember to set RAX to a valid address before using the POP RDX ; ret gadget - because of the second instruction).
 This is what our exploit looks like:

 ![alt text](screenshot/rop12.png)